WHO FORMULATES STANDARDS

 EPA listings are prioritized for research and data collection.
 The City of Santa Fe participates and contributes to these data collection efforts.

-1. The quality of the Rio Grande –The Rio Grande does not contain LANL pollution except during major storm events, which result in significant flows Los Alamos/Pueblo Canyon to the Rio Grande.
+1. The quality of the Rio Grande –The Rio Grande does not contain LANL pollution except during major storm events, which result in significant flows from Los Alamos/Pueblo Canyon to the Rio Grande.

 2. Reduction of pollution in storm water – The BDD Board and Staff are successfully working with the U.S. Department of Energy (DOE) and LANL and with regulatory agencies to reduce pollution carried by storm water.
 By this action, they can reduce the migration of LANL-legacy contaminants into the Los Alamos and Pueblo canyons during runoff events to prevent pollution and these types of contaminants from reaching the Rio Grande.